 It is acknowledged that the proposed development is likely to result in increased numbers of people visiting the Nature Reserve on a more regular basis, however it is considered that the incorporation of the proposed buffer along the northern boundary would provide adequate protection from the development and the financial contribution could be effectively used by the HIWWT to further mitigate the impact on additional numbers of visitors to the Reserve.
 The incorporation of a greenspace in the centre of the site is also considered to satisfy the requirements of Policy CS4.

-While the council's ecologist has raised concerns regarding the impact of the development on protected species because of the loss of habitat currently provided within the site, no concerns have been raised regarding the impact of the proposed development on the Nature Reserve because of expected increased footfall.
+The council's ecologist has raised no concerns regarding the impact of the proposed development on the Nature Reserve because of expected increased footfall.